stormpath/stormpath-documentation/source/accnt_mgmt.rst

 As Mirror Directories, LDAP Directories must have the same structure as the external LDAP directories that they are synchronizing with.

-The Stormpath Agent (see :ref:`ref-ldap-agent`) is regularly updating its LDAP Directory and sometimes adding new user Accounts and/or Groups.
+The Stormpath Agent is regularly updating its LDAP Directory and sometimes adding new user Accounts and/or Groups.
 Because this data can be quite fluid, you recommend initiating all provisioning, linking, and synchronization on a successful login attempt of the Account in the LDAP Directory.
 This means that the master Directory would start off empty, and would then gradually become populated every time a user logged in.

 For more information on how to this works, please see :ref:`ldap-dir-authn`.